CSIS-iLab/india-states/_analysis/states-update-october-24-2018.md

 **Jammu and Kashmir**

-Power transmission infrastructure developer Sterlite Power announced it has commissioned a $408.29 million Northern Region System Strengthening two months ahead of schedule.
+Power transmission infrastructure developer Sterlite Power announced it has commissioned a $408.29 million Northern Region System Strengthening project in Jammu and Kashmir two months ahead of schedule.
 The 257-mile project will ensure reliable power access for the valley by augmenting the state’s power transmission capacity by at least 33 percent. **Source:** [Economic Times](https://energy.economictimes.indiatimes.com/news/power/sterlite-power-commissions-rs-3000-crore-kashmir-transmission-project/66214652) **In detail:** [Press Release](https://www.sterlitepower.com/press-release/sterlite-power-commissions-nrss-29-kashmir-project-transmission-project-2-months-ahead-schedule)

 **Kerala**